-Step 11: Arrange moss around the rim.
+Step 11: Arrange moss around the rim of your pumpkin.

 Place moss around the rim of the pumpkin so it hangs over the sides.
 You can use multiple types and colors of moss if you want to add more texture, or keep it simple with just one variety.

-Step 12: Add a variety of succulents.
+Step 12: Add a variety of succulents to your pumpkin.

 Fill in the center with your favorite variety of succulents.
 Remove the succulents from their container and loosen the roots.
 Place them in the soil and add soil on top as needed.